DIT524Group11/SmartCar/README.md

 # Alloha-Snackbar
-This is some dank kush fam
+This is a repository dedicated to the DIT 524 project involving the construction of a smart car.

+#FreeNelsonMandela